 - Social services for children, young people and their families.

 For more information about Internal Affairs go to their website.

 The Māori Land Court (Te Kooti Whenua Māori) hears matters relating to Māori land.
 They can assist with:

 - Māori land titles and ownership

 For more information about the Māori Land Court go to their website.

-The Ministry of Agriculture and Forestry informs, advises, regulates and delivers services relating to the agriculture, forestry, rural affairs, biosecurity and food safety.
+The Ministry for Primary Industry informs, advises, regulates and delivers services relating to the agriculture, forestry, rural affairs, biosecurity and food safety.
 They can assist with:

 - Control of pests and diseases